myratsapar/DataStructures/README.md

 # DataStructures

-This reposity includes Data Structures C codes
+This reposity includes Data Structures which coded in C

+- Linked List
+- Stack
+- Queue